D00MK1D/DDON-Launcher/README.md

 }
 ```

-- `convert`: Copies the contents of the modded file `src` into the game file `dst` inside the ARC, but converts it to the adequate format.
+- `convert`: Copies the contents of the modded file `src` into the game file `dst`, but converts it to the adequate format.
 Currently the following conversions are supported:
 	- `.dds`/`.txt` pair to `.tex`: Converts a DDS texture to a TEX texture using the information of an acompanying TXT file
 ```json
 {